-d.
+- (9) Hour of firing if a prepared fire (e below). - d.
 A fire is broadcast and then repeated once.
-The form is as follows:

-(1) Observed fire of 5 minutes' duration, using three batteries: 85 Boyce 17 Red Charlie 2 Peter 4 Machine Guns 53 Mike 22 Repeat 85 Boyce 17 Red Charlie 2 Peter 4 Machine Guns 53 Mike 22.
-Explanation: 85, number of sending set; Boyce, name of map quadrangle; 17 number of map sheet; Charlie 2 Peter 4, coordinates of target; Machine Guns, nature of target, given only when fire is

-- observed on target; 5 duration of fire in minutes; 3, number of batteries firing; Mike 22, target is being fired upon by medium artillery from a Y azimuth direction of 2000 mils, given only when chemicals are not employed. - (2) Same fire as (1) above, except unobserved, includes tear gas, and is a part of the massing of the fire of several battalions: 85 Boyce 17 Red Charlie 2 Peter 4 Red 53 Charlie Nan Charlie 1530 Repeat 85 Boyce 17 Red Charlie 2 Peter 4 Red 53 Charlie Nan Charlie 1530.
-Red between Peter 4 and 53 is merely to separate numbers. - e.
+The form is as follows: - (1) Observed fire of 5 minutes' duration, using three batteries: 85 Boyce 17 Red Cast 2 Prep 4 Machine Guns 53 Repeat 85 Boyce 17 Red Cast 2 Prep 4 Machine Guns 53.
+Explanation: 85, number of sending set; Boyce, name of map quadrangle; 17, number of map sheet; Cast 2 Prep 4, coordinates of target; Machine Guns, nature of target, given only when fire is observed on target; 5, duration of fire in minutes; 3, number of batteries firing. - (2) Same fire as (1) above, except unobserved: 85 Boyce 17 Red Cast 2 Prep 4 Red 53 Repeat 85 Boyce 17 Red Cast 2

+- Prep 4 Red 53.
+Red, between Prep 4 and 53, is merely to separate numbers. - e.
 Scheduled fires may be broadcast beforehand, usually during quiet periods at night, if it is reasonably certain that fires will be executed properly at the times specified.
-The form for broadcasting such fires is the same as described in d above, except that the message is concluded with Peter, followed by the hour the fire is to be delivered, for example, Peter 0520. - f.
-When a number of battalions are concentrated on a common target, each battalion umpire broadcasts his battalion mission.
-The form for broadcasting such fires is the same as described in d above, except that the message is concluded with Charlie, followed by the hour the fire is delivered; for example, Charlie 1530. - g.
+The form for broadcasting such fires is the same as described in d above, except that the message is concluded with Prep, followed by the hour the fire is to be delivered, for example, Prep 5: 20A. - f.
 The broadcast of a fire is received by all fire umpires and battalion umpires within hearing.
-It is acknowledged by the one closest to the target, for example: 87 from 66 Roger.
-87 indicates the number of the umpire who sent the mission; 66 the number of the umpire who will mark the fire, and Roger indicates received. - h.
+It is acknowledged by the one closest to the target, for example: Roger 66.
+Roger indicates received, and 66 is the number of the umpire who will mark the fire. - g.
 In the case of observed fires, the marker goes to the point designated by the coordinates, but places the flag at the nearest target which is of the same nature as that broadcast, regardless of coordinates.
-If the target is moving infantry, it may be necessary to depart considerably from the coordinates, due to lag of marking and movement of the target.
+If the target is moving Infantry, it may be necessary to depart considerably from the coordinates, due to lag of marking and movement of the target. - h.

-- i.
 When a fire mission is not acknowledged, the sender may repeat the broadcast at any time after 10 seconds, provided the net is free of other sending. - 32.
-RECORDS.
-Radio operators with artillery battalion umpires and fire umpires will keep radio and target logs on the accompanying form, and turn them in to director headquarters at the conclusion of the maneuver.
-Negative reports will be submitted in case no fires are broadcast or marked.
+Records.-Radio operators with artillery battalion umpires and fire umpires will keep radio and target logs on the accompanying form, and turn them in to director head-quarters at the conclusion of the maneuver.
+Negative reports will be submitted in case no fires are broadcast nor marked.